NicodemusGurion/nicodemusgurion.github.io/_posts/2023-12-05-Selected verses from the Quran and Hadiths.md

 [Sunan Ibn Majah 634](https://sunnah.com/ibnmajah:634)

-> It was narrated that 'Aishah said: "The Messenger of Allah used to put his head in my lap when I was menstruating and recite Qur'an."
+> …'Aishah said: "The Messenger of Allah used to put his head in my lap when I was menstruating and recite Qur'an."

 ### Muhammad used to fondle Aisha when she was menstruating {#fondling-aisha}

 [Sahih al Bukhari 299](https://sunnah.com/bukhari:299)

 > Narrated 'Aisha: The Prophet  and I used to take a bath from a single pot while we were Junub.
-During the menses, he used to order me to put on an Izar (dress worn below the waist) and used to fondle me.
-While in I'tikaf, he used to bring his head near me and I would wash it while I used to be in my periods (menses).
+During the menses, he used to order me to put on an Izar (dress worn below the waist) and used to fondle me. …

 ### Muhammad was baffled that other men were not pedophiles like him

 [Sahih al-Bukhari 5080](https://sunnah.com/bukhari:5080)

-> Narrated Jabir bin Abdullah:
-> When I got married, Allah's Messenger said to me, "What type of lady have you married?"
+> Narrated Jabir bin Abdullah: When I got married, Allah's Messenger said to me, "What type of lady have you married?"
 I replied, "I have married a matron' He said, "Why, don't you have a liking for the virgins and for fondling them?"
 Jabir also said: Allah's Messenger said, "Why didn't you marry a young girl so that you might play with her and she with you?'

 ### Muhammad believed silence meant consent

 [Sahih al-Bukhari 5137](https://sunnah.com/bukhari:5137)

-> Narrated Aisha:
-> I said, "O Allah's Messenger!
+> Narrated Aisha: I said, "O Allah's Messenger!
 A virgin feels shy."
 He said, "Her consent is (expressed by) her silence."

 A true rape culture.